ANCER: Anisotropic Certification via Sample-wise Volume Maximization: Conclusion

 \section{Conclusion}

-In this work, we lay the theoretical foundations for anisotropic certification through a simple analysis, propose a metric for comparing general robustness certificates, and introduce \ANCER, a certification procedure that estimates the parameters of the anisotropic smoothing distribution to maximize the certificate.
-Our experiments show that \ANCER achieves state-of-the-art $\ell_1$ and $\ell_2$ certified accuracy on CIFAR-10 and ImageNet (when limited to an isotropic region), as well as a significant improvement in terms of the volume of the certified region.
-Our anisotropic analysis enables further insights about the boundary of the safe region around an input sample, as compared to its isotropic counterpart.
+We lay the theoretical foundations for anisotropic certification through a simple analysis, propose a metric for comparing general robustness certificates, and introduce \ANCER, a certification procedure that estimates the parameters of the anisotropic smoothing distribution to maximize the certificate.
+Our experiments show that \ANCER achieves state-of-the-art $\ell_1$ and $\ell_2$ certified accuracy \rebuttal{in the data-dependent setting}.